OpenGroupware/OGoWebService/README.md

 ![](http://i.imgur.com/QG91eEO.png)

+Don't you love the beauty of ExtJS? ...

 ###Why?!

 Just wanted to try out ExtJS.
-If you are one of the five people still using OGo and would like write an ExtJS frontend for it - this is a good place to start ;-)
+If you are one of the five people still using OGo and you would like write an ExtJS frontend for it - this is a good place to start ;-)

 ###Contact